hernancerm/bufpin.nvim/README.md

 - Display the pinned bufs in the tabline.
 - Expose an API to track the pinned bufs.
 - Out of the box key mappings to manage pinned bufs.
+- Mouse support to left-click to edit buf and middle-click to remove buf.
 - Store the pinned bufs in sessions both managed manually or through a plugin (e.g., [vim-obsession](https://github.com/tpope/vim-obsession)).
 - Opt-in integration with [mini.bufremove](https://github.com/echasnovski/mini.bufremove) to